Photo: Melinda Trochu/Getty Images

 After remains of Indigenous children found buried, Canada must commit to justice.

 The remains of 215 Indigenous children were found on the grounds of the former Kamloops Indian Residential School in British Columbia on May 27, 2021.
+From June-September, the remains of over 6,000 Indigenous children were found on the grounds of other former Residential schools.
+This number is expected to rise as searches progress at the sites of former residential schools across Canada.

 These children should never have been taken from their families.

 Because of discriminatory colonial policies, Métis, Inuit, and First Nations children continue to be disproportionately represented in the child welfare system.
 First Nations children living on reserve receive less money for healthcare and education than other children in Canada.
 Indigenous women, girls, and two-spirit people experience staggeringly high rates of violence.
 Inuit, Métis, and First Nations people too often experience racism when accessing or interacting with public services like policing and healthcare.
-And government frequently approves industrial projects on Indigenous territories without free, prior, and informed consent or recognition of Indigenous laws and scientific knowledge.
+And governments frequently approve industrial projects on Indigenous territories without free, prior, and informed consent or recognition of Indigenous laws and scientific knowledge.

 The reports of the Royal Commission on Aboriginal Peoples in 1996, the Truth and Reconciliation Commission in 2015, the National Inquiry into Missing and Murdered Indigenous Women and Girls in 2019, plus numerous reviews by the UN and other international human rights bodies, have documented the extent of the harms against Indigenous Peoples in Canada, and made thousands of recommendations to Canada to ensure justice and accountability for Indigenous Peoples.